 The morning after that sleepless night, the child’s parents bundled her up and took her to a doctor.
 Upon examination, the doctor diagnosed an ear infection and prescribed medication.

 My friends took their baby home and administered the remedy.
 Within hours, the child was calm and sleeping.
 A day or two later, she had fully recovered.
 Only once the child’s true need had been identified and treated did she find lasting relief.

 What are you really needing?
 Are you feeding that need…or something else?

-And yet, just asking such questions with curiosity and mindfulness is a solid starting point.
+And yet, just asking the questions with curiosity and mindfulness is a solid start.
 One that, with practice, can help us name – and care for – our true needs.